project-faros/faros.dev/source/configuration.rst

 The following options are available:

 Machine Management Provider
-    The protocol used to talk to the hosts' management interface.
+    The protocol used to talk to the hosts' out-of-bandmanagement interface.
     Currently only iLo can be used.

 Machine Management User
-    The user with access to the hosts' management interface
+    The username that should be used when accessing the out-of-band management interfaces.

 Machine Management Password
-    The password associated with the management user
+    The password that should be used when accessing the out-of-band management interfaces.

-Bastion Node Management MAC Address
-    The MAC address of the network interface on the bastion node's management interface

 Control Plane Machines
     This interface allows configuration of each of the bare metal machines that